shensquared/PosturePal/README.md

 ### Audio Issues
 - Check system volume and audio output settings
 - Ensure text-to-speech is enabled in macOS
+- Voice alerts include both ding sound and spoken message

+### Voice Alert Not Working
+- The system now uses a smart voice queue to prevent conflicts
+- If you don't hear alerts, check system audio settings
+- Test audio with: `python test_audio.py` (if available)

 ## File Structure